Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

     </details>

 25. What are some key design principles for designing public cloud systems?
 (Choose TWO)
-    - A. Reserved capacity instead of on demand.
+    - A. Reserved capacity instead of on demand.[Reserved capacity is a pricing model, not a design principle]
     - B. Loose coupling over tight coupling.
-    - C. Servers instead of managed services.
+    - C. Servers instead of managed services.[Cloud best practices encourage using managed services]
     - D. Disposable resources instead of fixed servers.
     - E. Multi-AZ deployments instead of multi-region deployments.